FlorinTP/vault_raft_localhost/README.md

 ```
 git clone github.com/FlorinTP/vault_raft_localhost
 ```
-- If an enterprise binery is used then the license file should be copied into:
+- If an enterprise binary is used, then the license file should be copied into:
 "./vault/config/license.hclic"
 - Adapt the number of retries for actions by modifying the variable (default RETRY=6)